Take a Break

 Sleep sounded like an outrageous proposition that would not solve my problem and made me even more hysterical.
 How was I to allow myself the privilege to sleep when I had to wake up, work a full day, and rewrite an entire research paper before it was due at 5pm?

-Thankfully I took her advice and surrendered to the fact that I’d be failing this final.
+Thankfully I took her advice and surrendered to the fact that I’d be failing the final.
 I went to bed and got a much needed full night of sleep.

 Want to know what happened?